Russanandres/tilte/README.md

 · music files in one directory

 ## Usage
-Run script with path after like `bash tilte.sh /home/$USER/music/`
+Run script with path after, like `bash tilte.sh /home/$USER/music/`
-Tilte automaticaly renames all your music files in directory by `$Artist - $Title.mp3`
+Tilte automaticaly renames all your music files in directory as `$Artist - $Title.mp3`
 Warning!
 Use only absolute path!
 Relative path will not work at all!

 ## Known bugs